dregimbal1/NodeJS-Live-Game-Lobbies/README.md

 ### Dependencies
-You will need to following packages to run this project -- or, just throw this ZIP file into a folder and do:
+You will need the following packages to run this project -- or, just throw this ZIP file into a folder and do:

 ```sh